The Saratoga Polo Association

-The polo match takes place on a field that is roughly nine times the size as of a football field, so a good pair of binoculars can be instrumental to fully enjoy the game.
+The polo match takes place on a field that is roughly nine times the size of a football field, so a good pair of binoculars can be instrumental to fully enjoy the game.
 Remember to come early to enjoy a late lunch, tea/snack, or early dinner before the match, and to take the time to go and admire the ponies and players as they warm up and gear up for the sport ahead.

 Don't be alarmed if the spectators swarm the field at half-time: this is a tradition known as "stomping the divots."
 Spectators are invited to walk on the field and help the players by filling in divots – small holes in the ground caused by horses' hooves or hitting the ball, which can be filled in by flipping the displaced dirt back into the hole, and patting it down (if there is a golfer in your attendee party, he or she can show you the technique).

 For spectators in the Polo Clubhouse, there is a suggested dress code.
 Women can wear cocktail dresses, summery skirts, or seasonal suits.
-Insider tip: top of your ensemble with a traditional billowy hat to block the sun and colorful shoes to show off when "stomping the divots."
+Insider tip: top off your ensemble with a traditional billowy hat to block the sun and colorful shoes to show off when "stomping the divots."
 Men can dress in business casual wear with a sporty edge, or if they choose, in a formal suit and tie.